 The first step in applying the federal sentencing guidelines is to select the guideline for each conviction.
 The USSC provides a statutory index that lists the guidelines applicable for most federal crimes.
 In other words, those involved compare the offense to the statutory index to locate the applicable guideline.

-If the exact federal crime is not listed, the USSC instructs probation officers, prosecutors, and the judges to use a guidline that they consider to be the “most analogous” offense.
+If the exact federal crime is not listed, the USSC instructs probation officers, prosecutors, and judges to use a guideline that they consider the “most analogous” offense.
 If a discrepancy exists between the offense listed in a plea agreement and a conviction, those involved should use the more serious crime to determine the sentencing range.